 The California Collegiate Athletic Association has been the nation’s most successful intercollegiate athletic conferences since its establishment in December 1938.

-The 12-member league is home to some of the nation’s finest NCAA Division II athletic programs in Cal Poly Pomona, Cal State Dominguez Hills, Cal State East Bay, Cal State L.A., Cal State San Bernardino, Cal State Stanislaus, Chico State, CSU, Monterey Bay, Humboldt State, UC San Diego, San Francisco State and Sonoma State.
+The 13-member league is home to some of the nation’s finest NCAA Division II athletic programs in Cal Poly Pomona, Cal State Dominguez Hills, Cal State East Bay, Cal State L.A., Cal State San Bernardino, Cal State San Marcos, Cal State Stanislaus, Chico State, CSU, Monterey Bay, Humboldt State, UC San Diego, San Francisco State and Sonoma State.

 CCAA institutions compete in six women’s and six men’s conference-sponsored sports.
 Fall sports include men’s and women’s cross country, men’s and women’s soccer and women’s volleyball.
 Men’s and women’s basketball are contested in the winter, and men’s golf, men’s and women’s outdoor track & field, softball and baseball comprise spring competition.

 The CCAA Commissioner’s Office relocated from southern California to the San Francisco Bay Area-suburb of Walnut Creek in July 1998.
-Robert J. Hiegert is in his 15th year as the Commissioner.
+Mike Matthews became commissioner in February 2013.